Capitol Reef Photography Guide: Best Photo Spots In Fruita

 White sign indicating Today's Free ranger programs

-Be sure to check out any Ranger led programs and learn about Capitol Reef’s history.
-Year-round programs include the Geology Talk (30 minutes) and the Junior Ranger Program.
+Be sure to look for seasonal programs or special events to learn about the park’s history.
+Year-round programs include the Geology Talk which last about 30 minutes and the Junior Ranger Program.
+You can see more information on the official website here.

 Signs discussing the Cathedral District, the Historic District and the Waterpocket District in Capitol Reef

-Plan to spend a little bit of time checking out the visitor center to learn more about the region, especially if you have never visited before.
+You should definitely plan to spend a little bit of time checking out the visitor center to learn more about the region, especially if you’ve never visited before.
+There are multiple exhibits explaining the unique geology and how it was created.

 Visitor Center view in Capitol Reef with large red rocks in the background